Last Updated on June 9, 2021 by Nancie

 So What is the Best Baffle Choice?

-When I need to keep squirrels out of hanging feeders, I instead use a wide flat metal baffle.
+When I need to protect hanging feeders from squirrels, I instead use a wide flat metal baffle.
 My absolute favorite hanging squirrel baffles, which I HIGHLY recommend based on my own experience with them, are Erva’s extra large metal hanging baffles.

 I’ve talked about these before.
 I have them over my hanging tube feeders and on several hanging platform feeders as well.
 I’ve also used them successfully over suet feeders.